ProteanSoftware/capacitor-start-navigation/README.md

 - `npm install --save @proteansoftware/capacitor-start-navigation`
 - `npx cap sync android` _(always do sync after a plugin install)_
 - `npx cap open android`
-- `[extra step]` in android case we need to tell Capacitor to initialise the plugin:

-> on your `MainActivity.java` file add `import com.servicesight.capacitor.startnavigation.StartNavigationPlugin;
-` and then inside the init callback `add(StartNavigationPlugin.class);`

 Now you should be set to go.
 Try to run your client using `ionic cap run android --livereload`.